• Free shipping on all orders

 • 1 spray bottle full of water (12 Oz)

-Add the essential oil to the water, and shake the bottle to combine.
-Essential oils can be incredibly potent to your dog.
-Always make sure the oils that you use are safe for use around animals.
-Your dog should not be allowed to lick or walk on the sprayed surfaces until they are completely dry.
+Add the essential oil to the water and shake the bottle to combine.
+Essential oils can be incredibly potent, and you must ensure the oils you use are safe for animals.
+Your dog should not be allowed to lick or walk on the sprayed surfaces until they are dry.

 Once combined, spray the affected areas.
 Allow the area to dry.
 Repeat if necessary.